Raghad-Alzahrani7/Raghad-Alzahrani7/README.md

 ## Raghad Alzahrani 👋

-IT student at KAU interested in web development and data analysis.
-I enjoy learning new technologies and building projects that improve my skills.
+IT student at KAU focused on web development and data analysis.
+I enjoy learning new technologies and building practical projects that strengthen my technical skills.

 ## 🚀 Skills